-The Southern Hawker Dragonfly, one of the large "hawkers," has a characteristic "V" shape in the top segment of its abdomen above a greeny-blue, sideways "B" shape.
+The Southern Hawker Dragonfly, one of the large "hawkers," has a characteristic "V" shape in the top segment

-While the female Southern Hawker is greener (less blue) than the male, the photo above right is of a male camouflaged in green:
+While the female Southern Hawker is greener (less blue) than the male, the photo above right is of a (new) male camouflaged in green:

 the male has a slim waist and anal claspers.

-This female has red thighs.
+This female (NW London) has red thighs.

 She has a fatter "waist".

-Ladies like flowers.
+Ladies like flowers (hunting butterflies).

 A Southern Hawker Dragonfly newly-emerged from the exo-skeleton (exuvia) of its nymph (larval) phase.